 THE OLD STABLES IS CURRENTLY TEMPORARILY CLOSED FOR BUILDING WORKS ON SITE.
 WE APOLOGISE THAT WE ARE CURRENTLY UNABLE TO ACCEPT ANY ADVANCE BOOKINGS FOR DATES PRIOR TO MAY 18.
-We hope to re-open around January 18, at which time dates will be released as 'late availability'.
+We hope to re-open in early 2018, at which time dates will be released as 'late availability'.
 Please check back for further updates.

 The Old Stables is an ideal base for walking, cycling, a relaxing break or sightseeing, with many local attractions to keep you occupied.
 There is direct access to a bridleway and The Old Stables is within easy access of The Ridgeway National Trail and the Thames Path.
 The Old Stables is also situated immediately at the foot of The National Trust’s site known as The Holies, Lardon Chase and Lough Down which encompasses 67 acres of chalk grassland, supporting many wild flowers butterflies, Red Kites, Roe Deer, and Muntjac.
 Streatley is in two areas of outstanding natural beauty namely The Chilterns and the North Wessex Downs.

 Situated opposite The Thames on the Oxfordshire border, the cottage is in a rural setting, being well set back from the main A329 Reading to Oxford road on the outskirts of the villages of Goring and Streatley .
 Goring and Streatley is essentially one community known as Goring on one side of the river and Streatley on the other.
 The villages are a popular tourist destination and are becoming well known for their magnificent events such as the annual Regatta, festivals, concerts, recitals, and the Christmas torchlight procession attracting visitors from far and wide.